Learn about frequently asked questions about Flood Factor.

 How often is Flood Factor updated?

 The Flood Factor team is continuously working to refine its flood model methodology and incorporate new information into Flood Factor.
 While the Flood Factor experience is updated regularly, a full Flood Model refresh occurs annually.
+Please note, as Flood Factor is updated, property Flood Factor's, such as a score, may change.
 Learn more.

 Why is my Flood Factor different from my neighbor’s?